Mint-Blockchain/mint-node/README.md

       - ./geth-data:/data
 ```

-3. By default, the node type is `Archive`. you can change the type of node via modify the value of `--gcmode` in the `op-geth-entrypoint` file.
+3. Default node type is `archive`. you can change it via `op-geth-entrypoint`.

 ```
-# for full node
 --gcmode=full
 ```